runtastic/newrelic-elixir/README.md

 3. TODO

 ## Contributing

+Development is currently on hold.
-Bug reports and pull requests are welcome on GitHub at https://github.com/runtastic/newrelic-elixir.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+~~Bug reports and pull requests are welcome on GitHub at https://github.com/runtastic/newrelic-elixir.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.~~

 ## License